 As a signatory to the 1951 Refugee Convention, Uganda has been hailed as a model country in terms of accepting and treating refugees humanely.

-At a time when anti-foreigner sentiments are on the rise across the world, Uganda has the highest number of refugees (1.3 million at the end of July 2017) in Africa, which is also among the highest in the world.
+At a time when anti-foreigner sentiments are on the rise across the world, Uganda has the highest number of refugees (1.24 million by April 2019) in Africa, which is also among the highest in the world.
 Most refugees in Uganda fled from South Sudan, Democratic Republic of Congo (DRC), Somalia, Burundi and Eritrea, among other countries.

 But while many refugees feel at home here as they wait to return home, for others Uganda becomes a transit country, as they look to relocate mostly to the West.